The future of letter deliveries

 Rising costs

-As letter volumes decline, the number of UK addresses has grown by four million since 2004/5 so the cost of delivering each letter is increasing.
-Royal Mail lost ÂŁ419 million last year.
+As letter volumes decline, the number of UK addresses has grown by four million over the last 20 years, so the cost of delivering each letter is increasing.
+Royal Mail made an adjusted operating loss of ÂŁ348 million in the 2023/24 financial year.

 UK left behind

-Most countries - from Germany and France, to Canada and New Zealand – have already made changes to how quickly and how often letters are delivered.
+Many countries - from Germany and France, to Canada and New Zealand – have already made changes to how quickly and how often letters are delivered.

 What do we want to change?